N. Korea moves to soften curbs amid doubts over COVID counts

 Kim and other Politburo members “made a positive evaluation of the pandemic situation being controlled and improved across the country,” the official Korean Central News Agency said.

-KCNA said they “examined the issue of effectively and quickly coordinating and enforcing the anti-epidemic regulations and guidelines given the current stable anti-epidemic situation.”
+They also “examined the issue of effectively and quickly coordinating and enforcing the anti-epidemic regulations and guidelines given the current stable anti-epidemic situation,” KCNA said.

-On Sunday, North Korea reported 89,500 new patients with fever symptoms, taking the country’s total to 3.4 million.
+On Sunday, North Korea reported 89,500 more patients with fever symptoms, taking the country’s total to 3.4 million.
 It didn’t say whether there were additional deaths.
 The country’s latest death toll reported Friday was 69, setting its mortality rate at 0.002%, an extremely low count that no other country, including advanced economies, has reported in the fight against COVID-19.

-Many outside experts say North Korea was clearly understating its fatality rate to prevent any political damage to Kim at home.
+Many outside experts say North Korea is clearly understating its fatality rate to prevent any political damage to Kim at home.
 They say North Korea should have suffered many more deaths because its 26 million people are largely unvaccinated against COVID-19 and it lacks the capacity to treat patients with critical conditions.
 Others suspect North Korea might have exaggerated its earlier fever cases to try to strengthen its internal control of its population.

 Since its May 12 admission of the omicron outbreak, North Korea has only been announcing the number of patients with feverish symptoms daily, but not those with COVID-19, apparently because of a shortage of test kits to confirm coronavirus cases in large numbers.